-Lipscomb/Nissan Music City BEST Robotics
+Lipscomb/Nissan Music City BEST Robotics is in the past.

 Lipscomb University’s Raymond B. Jones College of Engineering and Nissan North America present: